CS-Cu-Bridge/HelloWorld/AI and ML Research+Experience/README.md

 - Research on the algorithms themselves
-- Application of AI/ML techniques to a specific task -Deployment and upscaling of an AI application
+- Application of AI/ML techniques to a specific task
+- Deployment and upscaling of an AI application

 These categories are by no means discrete.
 Rather, they should be viewed as a continuous spectrum.